 Meditation or Mindfulness apps: This is new to me, but I love it!
 We forget during the day to breathe.
 I’m using Pacifica, but there are several out there.
 I’m learning how to take time to breathe.
 It’s like a mommy timeout!
 There’s nothing religious about it, but you certainly could use it as prayer time.
 This app in particular checks on my mood throughout the day and exercises on how I can improve it.
 It’s teaching me techniques to deal with things that cause me stress, anxiety and even depression.
 I love it!

 Planning: Take time to plan your week/day.
 You can’t plan for everything and you certainly can’t get everything done.
-Planning helps you to visual what you need, or want to get done.
-Meal planning ahead of time takes away the stress figuring out at suppertime what to fix.
+Planning helps you to visualize what you need, or want to get done.
+Meal planning ahead of time takes away the stress of figuring out at suppertime what to fix.
 Organizing who needs to be where at what time and who’s taking them, removes some stress.
 Checking things off a list can make you feel empowered and less stressed with each check mark.
 Planning your homeschool keeps you on schedule and more efficient with your day.

-Journaling: Write down your feelings, your emotions.
+Journal: Write down your feelings, your emotions.
 You can also use apps for this.
 Pacifica and others are great for this!
 Somethings just writing things down, puts everything in perspective.
 Grab a Wreck-It Journal for something really fun!

-Call a confidant: Sometimes we just need to talk it out, or cry it out.
+Call a confidant: Sometimes we just need to talk it out or cry it out.
 They may not be able to solve our problem, but just having someone to talk to can take a massive load off our shoulders.
 We need to communicate more.
 Too often we’re so caught up in our lives, or we don’t want to burden anyone.
-But that’s what our friends are for, if they are real friends.
+But that’s what our friends are for if they are real friends.
 If you don’t want to talk to a friend, find someone like a pastor, or counselor that you can talk to.
 Pick up the phone!

 There are tons of things that can help you manage your stress.
 I think stress is with us all the time.
-Right now, we are dealing we the life altering stress of my husband possibly having cancer and my daughter’s seventh surgery and I’m learning how to manage all the stress that comes with those.
+Right now, we are dealing we the life-altering stress of my husband possibly having cancer and my daughter’s seventh surgery and I’m learning how to manage all the stress that comes with those.
 I have to, my health depends on it.
 My stress level had gotten so bad that it sent me straight in for a CT scan and really did a number on me; so I have to teach myself and my body how to deal with it.
 Learning to deal with it will make you a better wife, mom and a healthier person and it will for you, too.

 These are just a few ideas on managing stress.
 But the great things is they are ideas that you can put into practice today.
 How do you deal with stress?